Mastering Go Testing - Advanced Techniques and Best Practices

 go get github.com/testcontainers/testcontainers-go

-go get github.com/testcontainers/testcontainers-go/modules/postgres
+go get github.com/testcontainers/testcontainers-go/modules/postgres// integration_test.go

 package service